mdeff/pygsp_tutorial_graphsip/README.md

    (you can also do this by launching Anaconda Navigator --> Environments --> Create)
 1. Activate the environment with `conda activate pygsp_tutorial_graphsip` (or `activate pygsp_tutorial_graphsip`, or `source activate pygsp_tutorial_graphsip`).
-1. Within this environment, run `conda install jupyter numpy scipy matplotlib pandas networkx scikit-learn` and `pip install pygsp`.
+1. Within this environment, run `conda install jupyter numpy scipy matplotlib networkx scikit-learn` and `pip install pygsp`.

 Every time you want to work, do the following: